If you are visiting the Amalfi Coast I suggest taking a day trip from either Positano, Praiano or Sorrento to Capri.

 Sorrento to Capri By Ferry

-If you are visiting any of the towns along the Amalfi Coast in the summer be prepared for crowds and extremely long lines to buy tickets for the tours, grottos, access the beaches or even just trying to find a quiet place to sit is almost impossible.
+If you are visiting any of the towns along the Amalfi Coast in the summer be prepared for crowds and extremely long lines to buy tickets for the tours, and grottos, access the beaches, or even just try to find a quiet place to sit is almost impossible.

 The ferries from Sorrento to Capri is equivalent to sardines being packed in a can but on the upside, the ferries run frequently during the high season of April through October.